MootezElj/myboutique-angular8/README.md

 * Logged-in users can add review on any product.

-* Anonymous cart: When you are navigating the app without being logged in and you add a product to your cart, a jwt-token containing the id of your newly created cart will be stored in your browser's application scope and after logging-in you will have your customer-id updated in the cart that you had created with all the products in it.
+* Anonymous cart: When you are navigating through the app without being logged in and you add a product to your cart, a jwt-token containing the id of your newly created cart will be stored in your browser's application scope and after logging-in you will have your customer-id updated in the cart that you had created with all the products in it.